San Francisco Police Union Calls On Police Chief Bill Scott To Step Down Over Raid On Reporter’s Home

 Union President Tony Montoya called on Scott to step down in a letter sent to its members this week, NBC News reported.
 Scott had been under fire for a May 10 raid on the home of freelance reporter Bryan Carmody, who had received a leaked report from a confidential source with details about the death of San Francisco public defender Jeff Adachi.
 A medical examiner had found traces of cocaine and alcohol in Adachi’s system at the time of his death.

-Carmody had sold a story about the report to local news outlets, prompting backlash from Adachi’s family and a vow from the San Francisco Police Department to find the person responsible for leaking the medical information.
+Carmody had sold a story about the report to local news outlets, prompting a backlash from Adachi’s family and a vow from the San Francisco Police Department to find the person responsible for leaking the medical information.

 That led the San Francisco Police Department to conduct a raid on Carmody’s home, with officers using a sledgehammer to knock down the front gate and seizing thousands of dollars of electronics when Carmody refused to reveal his source, NBC News noted.